codechad/indecision-app/README.md

 "# indecision-app"

-This is a code along with Andrew Mead in his Udemy Recat class
+This is a code along with Andrew Mead in his Udemy React class